bajamircea/bajamircea.github.io/_posts/2022-01-09-dedekind-cut.markdown

 We know since the ancient Greeks that any rational numbers have a common measure.
 For example for $$\dfrac{1}{2}$$ and $$\dfrac{2}{3}$$ the common measure is $$\dfrac{1}{6}$$.
-But also from the ancient Greeks we know that the side of the square and it's diagonal do not have a common measure.
+But also from the ancient Greeks we know that the side of the square and its diagonal do not have a common measure.
 If the side is of length $$1$$, the diagonal is $$\sqrt{2}$$ which is not a rational number, it's irrational.